kartben/artificial-nose/enclosure/README.md

 The [main part](nose.stl) (i.e. the 👃 itself) includes a mounting slot for a Grove Multi-channel gas sensor.
 The [back plate](nose%20back%20plate.stl) that allows to attach a 25mm fan and a Wio Terminal.

+The model prints really well using Multi Jet Fusion (MJF) technology, but your mileage may vary based on the technology you use.
+For filament printing in particular, you might want to tweak the design a bit to minimize the amount of supports needed.

+Suggestions and pull requests are most welcome if you end up significantly improving the design, either for better print results or for better overall air flow within the nose!

 ## Images

 ![3D design file](artificial-nose-enclosure.png)